sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗: Shadow point
     ----
-    ✓: 1 Might
+    ✓: Add 1 Might
     ----
-    ✔: Add another Might roll, divided by 2.
-Turn this card face-down until you Take a Breather
+    ✔: Add your attack Might, divided by 2.
+Keep a token on this card until you Take a Breather
     ----
-    ✔✔: Add another Might roll.
-Turn this card face-down until you Take a Breather
+    ✔✔: Add your attack Might.
+Keep a token on this card until you Take a Breather

 **Details**: After successfully striking a foe in melee, describe how the attack was especially furious, or you used your weapon to strike again.